 3. Explore City Wastewater Management Facilities

 Think of the commercial trucks that pump out Port-a-Potties and septic tanks.
-They need someplace to dispose of the wastewater once the truck is full.
+They need someplace to dispose of the wastewater once the car is complete.

 Instead of paying a private facility or even dedicating a city worker’s salary to a separate dump facility, most wastewater management facilities will set up a dump location where these commercial trucks can pull in, empty their tanks, and pull right back out.

-If you find a facility like this on your travels, the odds are pretty good that they won’t bat an eye when an RV pulls in to dump either.
+If you find a facility like this on your travels, the odds are they won’t bat an eye when an RV pulls in to dump.

 4. Keep An Eye Out for Dump Station Signs

-Occasionally, you will come across random signs for dump stations on your travels.
-Common places to look for them include city parks and large truck stops/gas stations.
+Occasionally, you will encounter random signs for dump stations on your travels.
+Familiar places to look for them include city parks and large truck stops/gas stations.